-Farming in Minecraft is one of the most relaxing activities you can… until a creeper comes along and blows up a large chunk of your land, that is.
+Farming in Minecraft is one of the most relaxing activities… until a creeper comes along and blows up a large chunk of your land, that is.
 If you often find yourself tending to your crops instead of building and mining then Stardew Valley will be right up your stree… err, planting row.

 It starts out as you inherit your grandfather’s old farm, which gives your character a reason to leave the city behind, and try to make it on their own in the countryside.
 Outside of your customisable house you’re given a vast plot of land to work with, which you can clear and develop as you wish, making space for a multitude of crops and animals.
 Venturing outside of your farm introduces you to the village where you can meet villagers, go shopping, fishing, and even mining.
 Getting to know the locals builds up relationships and, eventually, you’ll be able to marry the love of your life.

 The other way to stave off any loneliness as you earn money by selling crops and livestock is to make the most of Stardew Valley’s multiplayer.
 It’s certainly handy to have a few more, erm, hands as you venture into the mines and face hostile monsters.
-Besides that, Stardew Valley is a relaxing experience, and one that’ll help make the days fly by.
+Besides that, Stardew Valley is one of the most relaxing games on PC, and an experience that’ll help make the days fly by.